The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Consumer Cellular claims that the GrandPad battery lasts for up to three days, depending on how you use it.
 When I just used the GrandPad for basic calling and texting, the battery would last for about 2.5 days.
 On the other hand, when I used it to watch videos, browse the internet, play games, and make video calls, the average battery life dropped to around 24 hours.
 The great thing is that you can easily use the GrandPad while it’s in its charging dock.
 In fact, my grandma preferred watching videos without needing to physically hold the tablet!

 The GrandPad is also great for seniors with dementia because it’s easy to turn on and off.
-There are no buttons that you could accidentally press while holding the device.
+There are no buttons to accidentally press while holding the device.
 Instead, it comes with a cover that puts the GrandPad in standby mode when closed.
 As soon as you open the cover, the screen comes on and you can use the GrandPad immediately.
-This makes it simple to pick up and use without needing to remember the “process” for turning it on or typing in a password.
+This makes it simple to pick up and use without needing to remember the process for turning it on or typing in a password.

 Camera Quality

 Unfortunately, the GrandPad is pretty bulky.
-At 12.5 ounces, this tablet is more than twice as heavy as the Jitterbug Flip2 (4.7 ounces).
+At 12.5 ounces, the tablet is more than twice as heavy as the Jitterbug Flip2 (4.7 ounces).
 As long as you don’t mind holding up the tablet while you take a photo or record a video, this isn’t much of an issue.
-That said, if you have difficulty holding heavier objects, you may struggle to use the camera, aside from taking selfies while the device is in its charging dock.
-My grandma definitely didn’t like holding the GrandPad up for more than a few seconds at a time, so this is a drawback if you want to take a lot of pictures.
+If you have difficulty holding heavier objects, you may struggle to use the camera.
+My grandma didn’t like holding the GrandPad up for more than a few seconds at a time, so this is a drawback if you want to take a lot of pictures.

 Watch our video review below to learn more about this tablet for seniors.